moderndive/moderndive/vignettes/paper.md

 Unlike our earlier comparison of interaction and parallel slopes models in \autoref{fig:interaction-and-parallel-slopes-model-1}, in this case it could be argued that the additional complexity of the interaction model is *not* warranted since the 3 three regression lines in the left-hand interaction are already somewhat parallel.
 Therefore the simpler parallel slopes model should be favored.

-Going one step further, it could be argued from the visualization of the parallel slopes model in the right-hand plot of \ref{fig:interaction-and-parallel-slopes-model-2} that the additional model complexity induced by introducing the categorical variable school `size` is not warranted given that the intercepts are similar!
+Going one step further, it could be argued from the visualization of the parallel slopes model in the right-hand plot of \autoref{fig:interaction-and-parallel-slopes-model-2} that the additional model complexity induced by introducing the categorical variable school `size` is not warranted given that the intercepts are similar!
 Therefore, it could be argued that a simple linear regression model using only `perc_disadvan` percent of the student body that are economically disadvantaged should be favored.

-While many students will inevitably find these results depressing, in our opinion it is important to additionally emphasize that such regression analyses can be used as an empowering tool to bring to light inequities in access to education and inform policy decisions.
+While many students will inevitably find these results depressing, in our opinion, it is important to additionally emphasize that such regression analyses can be used as an empowering tool to bring to light inequities in access to education and inform policy decisions.

 # The Details

 ## Three wrappers to `broom` functions {#broom-wrappers}

-As we mentioned earlier, the three `get_regression` functions are merely wrappers of functions from the `broom` package for converting statistical analysis objects into tidy tibbles along with a few added tweaks, but with the introductory statistics student in mind [@R-broom]:
+As we mentioned earlier, the three `get_regression_*` functions are merely wrappers of functions from the `broom` package for converting statistical analysis objects into tidy tibbles along with a few added tweaks, but with the introductory statistics student in mind [@R-broom]:

-1. `get_regression_table()` is a wrapper for `broom::tidy()`
+1. `get_regression_table()` is a wrapper for `broom::tidy()`.
-1. `get_regression_points()` is a wrapper for `broom::augment()`
+1. `get_regression_points()` is a wrapper for `broom::augment()`.
-1. `get_regression_summaries` is a wrapper for `broom::glance()`
+1. `get_regression_summaries` is a wrapper for `broom::glance()`.

-Why did we take this approach to address the 5 common student questions/comments at the outset of the article?
+Why did we take this approach to address the initial 5 common student questions/comments at the outset of the article?

-1. By writing wrappers to pre-existing functions, instead of creating new custom functions, there is minimal re-inventing the wheel necessary.
+1. By writing wrappers to pre-existing functions, instead of creating new custom functions, there is minimal re-inventing of the wheel necessary.
 1. In our experience, novice R users had a hard time understanding the `broom` package function names `tidy()`, `augment()`, and `glance()`.
-The make them more user-friendly, the `moderndive` package wrappers have much more intuitively named `get_regression_table()`, `get_regression_points()`, and `get_regression_summaries()`.
+To make them more user-friendly, the `moderndive` package wrappers have much more intuitively named `get_regression_table()`, `get_regression_points()`, and `get_regression_summaries()`.
-1. The variables included in the outputs of the above 3 `broom` functions are not all applicable to an introductory statistics students and of those that were we found them to be unintuitively named.
+1. The variables included in the outputs of the above 3 `broom` functions are not all applicable to an introductory statistics students and, of those that were, we found them to be unintuitively named.
 We therefore cut out some of the variables from the output and renamed some of the remaining variables.
 For example, compare the outputs of the `get_regression_points()` wrapper function and the parent `broom::augment()` function.

 ```r